LuisFilipePires/Cybersecurity_42/Darkly/README.md

 # DARKLY

-The most famous: OWASP Top 10

-The most well-known project is:

--->OWASP Top 10<--
+This project is organized into folders numbered from 1 to 14.

+Each folder contains a directory called `Resources`, which includes:
+- a `README.md` file explaining the vulnerability found, where it was located, and how it was exploited;
+- a `flag` file containing the flag obtained after successfully completing the challenge.

+The vulnerabilities covered in this project are based on common web security issues, especially those listed in the **OWASP Top 10**.

-It is a list of the 10 most critical vulnerabilities in web applications.
+The OWASP Top 10 is a list of the ten most critical security risks affecting web applications.

-### Common examples include
+### Common examples include:
-  *  SQL Injection
+- SQL Injection

-  *  Broken Authentication
+- Broken Authentication

-  *  Cross-Site Scripting (XSS)
+- Cross-Site Scripting (XSS)

-  *  Broken Access Control
+- Broken Access Control

-  *  Security Misconfiguration
+- Security Misconfiguration

+### Project Overview

-### In this exercise, I identified 14 vulnerabilities, described where they were located, and explained how to mitigate them.
+In this exercise, I identified 14 vulnerabilities, documented their locations, explained how they could be exploited, and described possible mitigation techniques.

-1-Flag
-At copyright page, i used curl and find somme comments Let's use this browser : "ft_bornToSec".
-It will help you a lot. and
-You must come from : "https://www.nsa.gov/".
-understand the firt comment it a tip for a header and the second for a agent
+## Challenges

+### 1 - HTTP Headers

+**Vulnerability:** HTTP Header Manipulation

+**Description:**
+The application relies on HTTP headers such as `User-Agent` and `Referer` to validate requests.
+By modifying these headers, it is possible to bypass certain restrictions and access hidden information.

+**Mitigation:**
+Do not rely on client-controlled headers for authentication or authorization decisions.
+Always validate permissions on the server side.